 The “field hospital” where doctors tended to the wounded is a trash-strewn patch of grass.
 Today, among the cans and multi-colored plastic bags, there are wads of bloodied gauze and rubber gloves.

-During the dispersal of the large sit-ins and other clashes this summer, field hospitals were often set up in mosques.
+of the large sit-ins and other clashes this summer, field hospitals were often set up in mosques.
 Now, however, the mosques do not open their doors to anti-government protesters, and many pro-Brotherhood imams have been relieved of their positions, replaced with religious leaders sanctioned by the authorities.
 Many mosques across the city are closed except during prayer times so that they cannot be used as places for people to congregate and organize.

 By 10:30pm Saturday night, says one of the protesters who declined to be identified for fear of arrest, there were so many wounded and dead, and the protesters feared being surrounded, so they fled the area.
 All of the leadership of the Brotherhood are in prison, he says, so decisions are made by those who are left.

 Many hours earlier, the Revolutionary Front, an umbrella group made of a group of revolutionary movements and parties who are against military rule but also against the Brotherhood, pulled out of demonstrations against the military-backed government.
 They did so as a consequence of the disproportionate use of violence by security forces in downtown, feet from where hundreds of thousands were celebrating "National Police Day," the celebration of which was the occasion for the first uprisings in 2011.
 You can't make this stuff up.